MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 Where \\( \frac{dx^i}{dt} \\) is simply how fast the coordinate x changes with respect to the path parameter ("clock"), in some sense can be interpreted as the velocity.

 Now our main question is how do we minimize the path length?
-Here is where we introduce a thing called calculus of variations, which is rouhtly speaking a way to find how a functional(distance) changes by varying its input function(path).
-Such derivatives has similar properties to normal function derivatives.
-And in fact, similarly to calculus, to find the extremum of a function(min, max or stationary point), we simply need to equate the variation to 0.
+Here is where we introduce a thing called calculus of variations, which is roughly speaking a way to find how a functional(distance) changes by varying its input function(path).
+Such derivatives have similar properties to normal function derivatives.
+And in fact, similarly to calculus, to find the extremum of a function (min, max or stationary point), we simply need to equate the variation to 0.

 ---

 ### Lagrangian description of a geodesic
-There is an entire branch of physics related to variational principles, and basically any kind of physical system has some kind of value it likes to minimize(or more generally make unchanging under small variations of path).
+There is an entire branch of physics related to variational principles, and basically any kind of physical system has a value it likes to minimize (or more generally make unchanging under small variations of path).
 That value is called action, and the function under the integral is called the Lagrangian function of the system.
-The branch of physics studying Lagrangians of systems is called Lagrangian mechanics.
+The branch of physics studying Lagrangian functions of systems is called Lagrangian mechanics.

 In our case the Lagrangian can be written like this: